-It's been almost two weeks since we left for our girls trip to Florida and I am so excited to share the details with all of you.
+It's been almost two weeks since we left for our girls trip to Florida and I am so excited to share the details with all of you and some awesome DisneyWorld tips.

 Let me just tell you guys that we did this trip for around $600 per person.
 And if you've been to Disney, you know this is challenging to do.
 Halee did the Disney College Program and she planned our whole trip which was so helpful.
 So you're probably wondering how we did basically everything we wanted to do in just two days at Disney so here we go.